Manuel Machado Alvarez: Trial

-Alvarez was charged with first degree murder with special circumstances, rape, robbery, and attempted robbery, while Ross was charged with first degree murder and attempted robbery.
-The two were tried jointly in 1989, with the prosecution seeking a death sentence for Alvarez.
+Machado was charged with first degree murder with special circumstances, rape, robbery, and attempted robbery, while Ross was charged with first degree murder and attempted robbery.
+The two were tried jointly in 1989, with the prosecution seeking a death sentence for Machado.

-At trial, Alvarez denied everything.
+At trial, Machado denied everything.
 He said he had consensual sex with Sandra and that Glidewell's car was given to him as debt security.
 He proclaimed his innocence in Birkman's murder, saying he was mistakenly identified.
-Ross admitted being the getaway driver in Brinkman's murder, but denied knowing that Alvarez was going to rob and kill him.
+Ross admitted being the getaway driver in Birkman's murder, but denied knowing that Machado was going to rob and kill him.

-On June 9, 1989, Alvarez was found guilty on all counts.
+On June 9, 1989, Machado was found guilty on all counts.
 Ross was only convicted of attempted robbery and being an accessory to murder after the fact.
 She received a sentence of 3 years and 8 months, and an additional 5 years as a serious felony enhancement due to a prior robbery conviction.
-Ross She was released from prison in the 1990s.
+She was released from prison in the 1990s.

-During the sentencing phase for Alvarez, the prosecution pointed to his prior convictions and history of violence as aggravating factors.
-Alvarez's defense team discussed his troubled upbringing and gave examples of times when he'd shown kindness, including positive interactions he had with Neetelfer Hawkins.
+During the sentencing phase for Machado, the prosecution pointed to his prior convictions and history of violence as aggravating factors.
+Machado's defense team discussed his troubled upbringing and gave examples of times when he'd shown kindness, including positive interactions he had with Neetelfer Hawkins.

-On August 3, 1989, the jury recommended a death sentence for Alvarez.
+On August 3, 1989, the jury returned a verdict of death against Machado.
 He was formally sentenced to death on September 14, 1989.
-Brinkman's family, who gave victim impact statements in court, were mostly indifferent to the question over whether Alvarez should be executed, saying all that mattered to them is that he die in prison.
-Alvarez was sent to death row at San Quentin State Prison.
+Birkman's family, who gave victim impact statements in court, were mostly indifferent to the question over whether Machado should be executed, saying all that mattered to them is that he die in prison.
+Machado was sent to death row at San Quentin State Prison.

 Death

-Alvarez died on July 3, 2020, at the age of 59, after contracting COVID-19 during the COVID-19 pandemic in California.
+Machado died on July 3, 2020, at the age of 59, after contracting COVID-19 during the COVID-19 pandemic in California.
 He died on the same day as fellow death row inmate Scott Erskine, who also died from COVID-19.
 Both of them had been hospitalized before their deaths.